UAMS IDHI High-Risk Pregnancy Program

 - STABLE educates and trains licensed healthcare professionals working in neonatal critical care.

-- Arkansas Fetal Diagnosis and Management (AFDM) is a multidisciplinary program for pregnant women and their families who have been given a diagnosis of a fetus with a congenital anomaly or a genetic disease.
+- Arkansas Fetal Diagnosis and Management (AFDM) is a multidisciplinary program for pregnant individuals and their families who have been given a diagnosis of a fetus with a congenital anomaly or a genetic disease.

 - Perinatal Opiate Project provides evaluation and individual treatment plans for opiate dependency during pregnancy.